Sekelenao/SmallYAML/documentations/user/user_guide.md

 The goal is to access the value of these properties using a path.

+For more information, please check: https://yaml.org/

 > [!IMPORTANT]
 > SmallYAML is an opinionated and simplified Java library that only supports a subset of the complete YAML syntax to
 > ensure predictability and simplicity.

-> [!NOTE]
-> For more information, please check: https://yaml.org/

 ## Writing a SmallYAML document

 ### Defining properties

 You can define properties using a simple key-value format.

-> [!IMPORTANT]
+You must follow these rules:

-> Keys are composed of alphanumeric characters, underscores, and dashes.
+- Keys are composed of alphanumeric characters, underscores, and dashes.
 A key cannot start or end with a dash/underscore.

-> [!CAUTION]
-> A path leading to a value must be unique.
+- A path leading to a value must be unique.
 All keys are case-insensitive.
+- Values must be quoted if they contain one of the following characters: `:` `-` `"`.
+- You must escape quotes inside quotes using the following notation `\"`.
+- Idents must be spaces (U+0020).

 To define a child property, indent the key with more spaces than the parent key.
 You can choose the number of spaces you want to use.

+You can attach multiple values to a single key using the dash `-` operator.
+Each value must have its own line.

-> [!CAUTION]
+> [!TIP]
-> Idents must be spaces (U+0020).
+> You can inline a path using the dot `.` operator and the two formats can be mixed.

+#### Indented child property

 ```yaml
 parent:
   child: value
 ```

-> [!IMPORTANT]
-> A value must be quoted if it contains one of the following characters: `:` `-` `"`.
-> You must escape quotes using the following notation `\"`.
-> A single backslash not preceding quotes does not require escaping.
+#### Values containing special characters

 ```yaml
 special-value1: ":"